 Typhoid vaccine contains live bacteria that have been weakened.
 It works by causing the body to produce its own protection (antibodies) against the bacteria that cause typhoid fever.

-HOW TO USE: Read the Vaccine Information Statement available from your health care provider before taking the vaccine.
-If you have any questions, consult your health care provider.
+HOW TO USE: Read the Vaccine Information Statement available from your health care professional before taking the vaccine.
+If you have any questions, consult your health care professional.

 Before taking each dose, inspect the foil blister pack to make sure it is completely sealed.
 Carefully open the blister pack and inspect the capsule to make sure it is not damaged.
 Consult your pharmacist if the foil blister pack or capsule is damaged.